Need help with your tracker or account? Get Support

 - Barking, whining, abnormal vocalization (often relentless)

-5 ways to stop your dog from being frightened during a storm
+How to calm a dog during a storm

 A safe place could be: